Paulkelvin/iran-israel-conflict-map/README.md

 - **Source Diversity**: Multiple perspectives from different news organizations

 **Approach:**
-We used ChatGPT-4 (or Claude/Grok) with a consistent prompt for extracting structured data from news articles.
+I used Grok with a consistent prompt for extracting structured data from news articles.

 **Prompt Template:**
 ```